 The third and last piece I like to draw your attention to is a beautiful alms pouch.
 It is made in the same counted needlepoint technique with silks and gold threads as seen on the antependium from Mechelen.
 The shine on the silken stitches is unbelievable!
 This particular purse was made around AD 1300 in either the Mosan region or the Germanic lands.
 As medieval clothing came without pockets, people wore purses like these to store their money and other belongings such as prayer beads, a book of hours etc. The name 'alms pouch/purse' refers to the common practice of giving alms to the poor as part of your everyday Christian duty.
 You can find an excellent article on these purses here.

 There were many more beautiful pieces on display in this part of the exhibition.
 For those of you who were not able to visit in person, I can highly recommend the exhibition catalogue.
 It is packed full with good quality pictures and many close-ups.
-And for those of you who would like to try their hands at counted needlepoint in silk on linen: have a look at my very profane and modern embroidery kits for this technique: Spring is in the Air, Autumn Pumpkin & Winter Snowman.
 More on my textile adventures in Paris in further blog posts!

 Descatoire, C., 2019.
 L'art en broderie au moyen age.
 Musee de Cluny.
 ISBN: 978-2-7118-7428-6.